- Code ENVS3008

 - Course subject Environmental Science

-This is an intensive course delivered on an annual basis.
-The course will be delivered from 4-15 February 2019.
+This is an intensive course.
+The face-to-face component will be delivered from 3-14 February 2020.
 Quotas apply.
 Please see "Other Info".

 Upon successful completion, students will have the knowledge and skills to: